flaviusb/flaviusb.net/unpublished/freedom-of-speech.md

 So, first off, I think that the idea of 'Freedom of Speech' is incoherent on usual readings, and under a more straightforward reading becomes quite different from what people actually want it to mean.

+Some things that it is used to mean, which I think are bad:

+###Freedom from consequence

+If you walk up to me in a bar and start shit talking me and won't stop, you may end up being sternly chastised, either by me, or by my friends who are annoyed on my behalf.

 ###Freedom to Hear